Your summer state parks bucket list for ultimate family fun and adventure

 Events and outdoor activities you don’t want to miss this summer

-School is out, the days are longer and summer is officially here!
-Which means there’s more downtime for you to enjoy the outdoors with your kids, family and loved ones.
+Summer is winding down but there is still time for you to enjoy the outdoors with your kids, family and loved ones.
 There’s no shortage of things to do at West Virginia’s state parks and forests during the summer, so here’s a bucket list of affordable and exciting events and outdoor activities that will make your summer memorable and fun!

 - Ride the Pipestem Peaks Zipline